chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Stop	      	      	| Stop					 	          			|
 | Turn Right Ahead		| Turn Right Ahead      						|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This is comparable to the accuracy of the test, given that we only attempted to classify 5 signs (any improvement would have required 100% accuracy, which was not achieved with the test set)

 #### 3. Certainty of Model Predictions on New Images

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code showing prediction accuracy and confidence for the new images can be found in the Jupyter notebook in analysis cells under the heading 'Step 3: Test a Model on New Images' and sub-headings 'Analyze Performance' and 'Output Top 5 Softmax Probabilities For Each Image Found on the Web'

 ##### 30kph Speed Limit - Softmax probability